John-Limb/John-Limb.github.io/_posts/2024-08-08-PlexSetup.md

     image: kometateam/kometa
 networks: {}
  ```
-Hit save and start, it should start up but error out. - This it to be expected.
+Hit save and start, it should start up but error out. - This is to be expected.
 Stop and invalidate the container.
 On your server, change into the following directory
 `cd /opt/stacks/kometa/`
 you can then download the config template into the folder.